JetBrains-Research/sosed/README.md

 ```

 * List links to repositories in an input file (see [test_data](test_data) for examples).
 * Run the tool.
-On the first run it will download several files with data (approx. 400 MB):
+On the first run it will download several files with data (approx. 370 MB archived, 960 MB upacked):
 ```shell script
 python3 -m similar_repositories.run -i test_data/input.txt -o output
 ```